The history of Yorkshire valley famous for cheese and All Creatures Great and Small

-Wensleydale: The history of Yorkshire Dales valley famous for its cheese and appearance in original All Creatures Great and Small TV series set to be featured in next episode of Channel 5 show starring Helen Skelton and Dan Walker
+Wensleydale: The history of Yorkshire Dales valley famous for its cheese and appearance in original All Creatures Great and Small TV series featured in Channel 5 show starring Helen Skelton and Dan Walker

 Wensleydale’s tourism has soared over the years due to its picturesque landscapes that have attracted TV production teams for popular shows such as the 1978 series All Creatures Great and Small.